elva-labs/awsesh/README.md

-# (AW)Sesh 🔐
+# AWSESH - AWS Session Manager (TypeScript Rewrite)

-Sesh is a simple to use AWS session manager with charm! ✨💕
+> 🚧 **Work in Progress** - This is a ground-up rewrite of awsesh in TypeScript using OpenTUI.

-Sesh is made to easily manage your AWS SSO sessions and accounts.
+## About

-Filter your accounts by name, and quickly switch between them.
+Awsesh is an interactive AWS SSO session manager built with OpenTUI and SolidJS.
+This rewrite follows the proven architectural patterns from OpenCode while maintaining all the functionality of the original Go version.

 ![sesh demo](tapes/demo2.gif)
 _Basic demo_